 Tile server

-OpenStreetMap (OSM) is a user-contributed, freely-editable world map.
-You can think of it as an open-source and self-hosted alternative to Google Maps.
-This tutorial will show you how to build your own OpenStreetMap tile server on Debian 12 so you don’t have to use a proprietary map service.
+OpenStreetMap (OSM) is a user-contributed world map.
+You can think of it as an open-source self-hosted alternative to Google Maps.
+This tutorial shows you how to build your own tile server so you can get the raw data and final map product.
+The minimum hardware required to install and run OSM tile server smoothly: 2 VCPU, 2 GB of RAM and 12 GB of disk space.

 1. Create admin user